superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 #CountResult(count=4431)
 ```

-You can test searching for the document as :
+Now you're able to test searching for a document, as follows:

 ```python
 ## Searching for document chunks similar to query for context